Staining a Previously Stained Deck: What to Know

-Several factors, such as climate, exposure, application, quality of materials, and usage can impact the longevity of your exterior stain job by five to 15 years!
-If your deck requires updates and you're considering staining a previously stained deck, this blog outlines the steps needed before you begin.
-A deck is a significant investment and maintenance can help increase your satisfaction with the finished product for years to come.
+Several factors, such as climate, exposure, application, quality of materials, and usage, can impact the longevity of your exterior stain job by five to 15 years.
+That’s why it’s important to keep up with the maintenance of your deck.
+A deck is a significant investment, and routine care can help increase your satisfaction with the finished product for years to come.

 First, assess your deck’s condition to determine if any repairs are needed prior to staining.
+Likewise, if any of your deck’s wood shows signs of rot or splintering, staining them will not repair them—they will need to be replaced.

-While you are using a power washer, the key is to ‘rinse.’
-Most power washers have an optional detergent feed built-in.
-Fill the container with a deck cleaning agent according to the manufacturer’s instructions, to dissolve and lift all traces of dirt and mildew from the surface of the wood.
-Let the chemicals work and use the power washer to rinse the chemicals away.
-A second treatment may be necessary – especially if it has been several years since last staining.
-Simply blasting the debris off with a pressure washer can lift the grain of the wood and leave a rough surface that then requires you to sand the entire deck to get it smooth again.
+A second treatment may be necessary, especially if it has been several years since you last stained your deck.
+Simply blasting the debris off with a pressure washer can lift the grain of the wood and leave a rough surface that requires you to sand the entire deck to get it smooth again.

 Choose Your Stain